wftech/icinga2-push-events/README.md

 This is proof of concept daemon reading monitoring events from Redis and pushing them to Icinga with API.

+It is not production ready (at the moment).

 ## How to start